Our Journey Westward

 Green Eggs and Ham by Dr. Seuss

 Loaded Scrambled Eggs – Eli’s first “specialty” was this recipe.
-He makes better scrambled eggs that me, hands-down.
-It’s important for our family to use to use MSG-free sausage for this recipe.
+He makes scrambled eggs better than me, hands-down.
+It’s important for our family to use MSG-free sausage for this recipe.

 Johnny Appleseed by Reeve Lindbergh